Container Image Signatures in Kubernetes

 Dr. Christoph Hamsen

-Christoph is part of our Defensive Security Team supporting our clients to design, build and operate secure solutions.
+Christoph was part of our Defensive Security Team supporting our clients to design, build and operate secure solutions.